-Inria with CITRIS and its partners at University of California Berkeley have engaged into research collaboration on smart cities, leveraging their related initiatives in the area among which the CityLab@Inria Project Lab – https://citylab.inria.fr/ – under creation at Inria and the CITRIS and the Banatao Institute core initiatives in the areas of Connected Communities and of Sustainable Infrastructures.
+From 2013 to 2018, Inria with CITRIS and the Banatao Institute and its partners at University of California Berkeley have engaged into research collaboration on smart cities, leveraging their related initiatives in the area among which the CityLab@Inria Project Lab – http://citylab.inria.fr/ – at Inria and the CITRIS and the Banatao Institute core initiatives in the areas of Connected Communities and of Sustainable Infrastructures.

-AppCivist joins forces of CityLab@Inria and the Social Apps Lab – http://citris.org/initiatives/social-apps-lab/ – at CITRIS at University of California Berkeley.
+AppCivist joins forces of CityLab@Inria and the Social Apps Lab at CITRIS and the Banatao Institute at University of California Berkeley.

 AppCivist seeks to build a middleware platform for democratic assembly and collective action that lets users (and especially social activists) make their own applications, called Assemblies, with modular components.
 The components support a wide range of civic engagement practices such as proposal making, deliberation, versioning, voting, alerting, networking, and mapping.
 When assembled, they help people engage issues and places in their city.